Schema Markup Example

 • Hyper-competitive (e-commerce, national brands): $7,000-$15,000+/month

-Why?
-More competition means more work required to rank.
-Competing for "plumbing services near me" requires different effort than competing for "best CRM software."
+More competition means more work to rank.
+Competing for "plumbing services near me" takes far less effort than "best CRM software."

 2. Geographic Scope

-Local SEO is cheaper than regional, which is cheaper than national.
+Local SEO costs less than regional, which costs less than national.

 • Local (single city): $500-$1,500/month